Taito of Brazil

 Taito of Brazil (Portuguese: Taito do Brasil) was a pinball and arcade manufacturer located in São Paulo, Brazil.

+History

 The company originally started out as Clover Electronic Amusement in 1968, then became Taito of Brazil in 1972 by Abraham "Abba" Kogan, the son of the founder of the parent company Taito located in Japan.
 This subsidiary was originally an importer of existing U.S. and Japanese machine components to be assembled within the country.
 However, the taxation on imports had been growing steadily, and the government's belief that pinball is a game of chance and considered a gambling machine, led to strict import rules.
 By 1976, within rules created by the Electronic Processing Activities Coordinating Committee (CAPRE), it became illegal to import pinball machines.
 This created a problem, since the popularity of arcade games in Brazil had been growing exponentially for many years.

 In 1978, with an influx of cash from the parent company, Taito of Brazil was able to build new facilities to accommodate the new standard of electronic solid state games being produced by other manufacturers.
 Because of the import changes, companies in Brazil needed to become innovative, and began creating imitations, or close representations of already existing products that could no longer be acquired.
 This included pinball and arcade games.
 Taito of Brazil began creating games by copying existing designs of successful pinball machines made elsewhere.
 Where some games were nearly identical in a physical sense, others had greatly altered artwork.
 In most cases of games created to look like their counterparts made by other manufacturers, the machine name was changed, sound effects altered, and often went through a modification of game rules.
 Such was the case with a Taito-made game called, Oba Oba.
 The playfield layout was a copy of Bally Playboy but with altered artwork, and now based on a playhouse located in Rio de Janeiro.
 Where others were much closer to the original games, such as the case with Drakor, which is nearly identical to Gorgar from Williams Electronics.